Yogurt: it’s what’s for breakfast. And lunch. And supper.

 So, in a nutshell, here’s my method, adapted from Alton Brown’s method.
 It’s long but not as complicated as it looks.
 Tweak according to what supplies you have on hand.

-4. While it cools, set up your incubation system.
-I put a heating pad in the bottom of my Le Creuset 6 3/4 quart oven and put four glasses (just regular drinking glasses, but big ones) on top of the heating pad.
-Go ahead and turn the heating pad on to medium to be warming the glasses and pan so as not to shock the milk when you pour it in
+Also take this time to set up your incubation system.
+I put a heating pad in the bottom of my gigantosaurus 6.75 quart Le Creuset oven, and put four glasses (just regular drinking glasses, but big ones) on top of the heating pad.
+Go ahead and turn the heating pad on to medium to be warming the glasses and pan so as not to shock the milk when you pour it in.

-5. When the milk in the Pyrex is cooled to 1119, take a spoonful of milk at a time and stir it (gently!) into your 2 Tbsp. of milk till it's thinned enough to be pourable.
-Then pour it all back into the Pyrex and stir well (gently, still)
+When the milk in the Pyrex is cooled to 1119, take a spoonful of milk at a time and stir it (gently!) into your 2 Tbsp. of milk till it’s thinned enough to be pourable.
+Then pour it all back into the Pyrex and stir well (gently, still).

-6. Now you wait!
+Now you wait!
 The longer it incubates, the tarter it will be.
-Since it's for The Kiddo and he likes it sweet, I only incubate for about four hours.
-Just gently tip one of the glasses a bit and see if it's mostly set up.
+Since it’s for The Kiddo and he likes it sweet, I only incubate for about three or four hours.
+After three hours I gently tip one of the glasses a bit and see if it’s mostly set up.
 If it is, great!
-Move it to the fridge and let it sit overnight to finish setting up.
+Gently (do you see a theme here?) move it to the fridge and let it sit overnight to finish setting up.
 In the morning: voila!
 Yogurt.
+And it is SO good.
+I eat it with granola, The Kiddo eats it plain.img_4477

 Enjoy!